 Dr. Koehler is an elected Fellow of the American Academy of Microbiology in recognition of her outstanding contributions to the science and profession of microbiology.
 Her research expertise is in bacterial genetics and physiology.
 She is an internationally recognized anthrax expert, and her NIH-funded research program on Bacillus anthracis spans more than 30 years.
-Dr. Koehler’s NIH service includes chairing the Bacterial Pathogenesis study section, and membership and chair positions on several Special Emphasis grant review panels.
-She most recently served on an NIH Center for Scientific Review ENQUIRE Panel to make recommendations for overhauling scientific review panel design and composition.
+Dr. Koehler’s NIH service includes chairing the Bacterial Pathogenesis study section, membership and chair positions on several Special Emphasis grant review panels, and membership on several other committees of the NIH Center for Scientific Review.

 Bacillus cereus group species: Genetics, Physiology, and Host Interactions